 Set on the edge of Stone Mountain Park, Stone Mountain Manor is in the historic downtown.
 Rooms come with free WiFi, luxurious king beds and daily gourmet breakfast.

 Stillwell Bed & Breakfast

 Stillwell Bed & Breakfast is a said-to-be haunted bed-and-breakfast with spacious rooms and a daily Southern-style breakfast.

 Stone Mountain Park Campground is a great option for those looking to connect with the outdoors.
 They have more than 400 wooded campsites, including full and partial hookups and electricity.
 Tents and RVs are welcome, and amenities include WiFi, a swimming pool and laundry facilities.

-Atlanta Evergreen Marriott Conference Resort
+Atlanta Evergreen Lakeside Resort